Agentic Exploration of Physics Models: Results

-{\bf Mechanical Systems} -- Mechanical systems provide an ideal testbed for the SciExplorer due to their wide diversity spanning conservative, dissipative, and driven regimes, and the wide range of accessible complexity levels, selected via choosing the equations of motion or their dimensionality.
+Mechanical systems provide an ideal test bed for the SciExplorer due to their wide diversity spanning conservative, dissipative, and driven regimes, and the wide range of accessible complexity levels, selected via choosing the equations of motion or their dimensionality.
 An example of an illustrative exploration process is summarized in \Cref{fig:fig_example}.

-For test purposes, we considered generic dynamical systems with up to three generalized coordinates and two-dimensional particle systems (with up to ten particles) subject to fixed potentials or pairwise interactions (for the full equations of motion see Supplementary Material, \Cref{tab:eom_mechanics}). \Cref{fig:eom_stats} summarizes the agent's performance across these systems, when asked to infer their equations of motion.
-To quantify the agent’s performance, we compute the coefficient of determination $R^2$ between the right-hand side (rhs) of the differential equation proposed by the agent and the ground-truth dynamics.
+For test purposes, we considered generic dynamical systems with up to three generalized coordinates and systems with particles moving in 2d (with up to ten particles) subject to fixed potentials or pairwise interactions (for the full equations of motion see Supplement, Table S1\,\cite{supplement}). \Cref{fig:eom_stats} summarizes the agent's performance across these systems when asked to infer their equations of motion.
+The agent receives information only about the number of generalized coordinates (or number of particles moving in 2d) and is asked to produce a Python function that reproduces the experimental results.
+To quantify the agent’s performance, we compute the coefficient of determination $R^2$ between the velocities and accelerations predicted by the agent and the ground-truth dynamics.

-As an expanded challenge, we also consider dynamical systems where the agent is only allowed to observe a subset of particles, and is not even told the number of unobserved particles.
+As an expanded challenge, we also consider dynamical systems where the agent is allowed to observe only a subset of particles, and is not even told the number of unobserved particles.
 In those cases, we additionally require the agent to infer the initial conditions of the hidden particles.
-We then report the mean $R^2$ value across trajectories with random initial conditions of the observable particle (see Methods for details).
+We then report the mean $R^2$ value across trajectories with random initial conditions of the observable particle (see \Cref{app:Mechanics} for details).